alexanderklee/SimpleSPALambdaApp/README.md

-# Simple Project tinkering with AWS Lambdas, API Gateway and S3
+# Simple Project tinkering with AWS Lambdas, Cognito, API Gateway and S3

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.3.